mspnp/serverless-reference-implementation/src/readme.md

 4. Toggle App Service Authentication to **On**.
 5. Click **Azure Active Directory**.
 6. In the **Azure Active Directory Settings** blade, select **Express**, leave the default **Create New AD App**.
-7. Enter a name for application, such as "drone-app".
+7. Enter a name for application, such as "drone-api".
 8. Click **OK**.
 9. Click **Save**.